dascritch/cpu-audio/INSTALL.md

 Note that `default` attribute **is really needed**.

-The chapter list will only appears in `mode="default"` settings
+The chapter list will only appears with `mode="default"` settings in `<cpu-audio>`.

+You may edit a VTT file with [our online editor](https://dascritch.github.io/cpu-audio/LIVE).

 Personnalization via CSS variables
 ----------------------------------

 You can change some presentation features of the interface [with CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables).
+Check their effects [with the live editor](https://dascritch.github.io/cpu-audio/LIVE)

 variable | description | default value
 --|--|--